Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 Once equipped with the UNet-regression network, we can begin by predicting the conditional mean $\hat{\pmb\mu}$, which serves as an approximation of $\mathbbm{E} [{\bf x}|{\bf y}]$.
-Subsequently, we proceed to train the diffusion model directly on the residual component ${\bf r} = {\bf x} - \hat{{\pmb\mu}}$.
-Notably, the residual exhibits a small departure from the target data, allowing for the utilization of smaller noise levels during the training of the diffusion process.
+Subsequently, we proceed to train the diffusion model directly on the difference: ${\bf r} = {\bf x} - \hat{{\pmb\mu}}$.
+Notably, the difference exhibits a small departure from the target data, allowing for the utilization of smaller noise levels during the training of the diffusion process.

 In our approach, we adopt the Elucidated diffusion model (EDM), a continuous-time diffusion model that adheres to the principles of SDEs (in Eq.~\eqref{eq:forward_sde}-\eqref{eq:backward_sde}) \cite{karras2022elucidating} to design the diffusion process and architecture.
 As a result it has an intuitive and physics driven hyperparameter tuning, which makes it work across different domains.
-In our case, we want to generate the residual ${\bf r}$ by sampling from the conditional distribution $p({\bf r} | {\bf y})$ following the SDEs in Eq.~\eqref{eq:forward_sde}-\eqref{eq:backward_sde}.
+In our case, we want to generate ${\bf r}$ by sampling from the conditional distribution $p({\bf r} | {\bf y})$ following the SDEs in Eq.~\eqref{eq:forward_sde}-\eqref{eq:backward_sde}.
 To condition the diffusion model, we concatenate the input coarse-resolution data ${\bf y}$ with the noise over different channels.
 We also learn the score function $\nabla_{{\bf r}} \log p({\bf r} | {\bf y})$ using the score matching loss in Eq.~\eqref{eq:score_matching} where the denoiser is now $D_{\theta}({\bf r}+{\bf n}; \sigma; {\bf y})$ with the conditioning input ${\bf y}$.
-For the denoiser we again follow the desing principles in EDM to use a UNet architecture with skip connections weighted by the noise variance.
+For the denoiser we again follow the design principles in EDM to use a UNet architecture with skip connections weighted by the noise variance.
 Architecture details are discussed in Section~\ref{sec:architecturedetail}.

 To generate samples from the distribution $p({\bf r}|{\bf y})$, we employ the second-order EDM stochastic sampler \cite{karras2022elucidating} [Algorithm 2] to solve for the reverse SDE in Eq.~\eqref{eq:backward_sde}.
-Upon sampling the residual ${\bf r}$, we augment it with the predicted conditional mean $\hat{\pmb\mu}$ from regresion, to generate the sample $\hat{\pmb\mu} + {\bf r}$.
-This entire workflow is illustrated in Fig.~\ref{fig:resdiff_diagram}, providing a visual representation of the steps involved in our proposed method.
+Upon sampling ${\bf r}$, we augment it with the predicted conditional mean $\hat{\pmb\mu}$ from regression, to generate the sample $\hat{\pmb\mu} + {\bf r}$.
+This entire workflow is illustrated in Fig.~\ref{fig:CorrDiff_diagram}, providing a visual representation of the steps involved in our proposed method.